Civil Engineering Study 87-2

 Report - Technical

 Parks, M. Brad and Yu, Wei-wen, "Design of automotive structural components using high strength sheet steels structural behavior of members consisting of flat and curved elements" (1987).
 Center for Cold-Formed Steel Structures Library.
-Paper 38.
+38.